-While state reduction is generally considered to be no more than a mathematical procedure, and hence a purely abstract process, we have learned from Pusey's theorem that the wavefunction is an objective entity, rather more than a figment of the mathematician's imagination.
-Now we find that this objective entity is irreversibly altered by its encounter with measurement (interaction), in a manner dependent on the attribute measured, implying that state reduction is an objective process.
+While state reduction is generally considered to be no more than a mathematical procedure, and hence a purely abstract process, we have surmised from the PBR theorem and protective measurements that the wavefunction is an objective entity extended in space.
+Now we find that this objective entity is irreversibly altered by its encounter with a measurement (interaction), in a manner dependent on the attribute measured, implying that state reduction itself is an objective process.

 Keep in mind that Figure 24 depicts the process as it appears in physical spacetime, when a more revealing picture can be found in the higher branes.
-For present purposes let us consider the wavefunction of a massless particle, such as a photon.
-During its U evolution the photon wavefunction remains confined to one location in Minkowski 4-space, defined by its null cone at the moment of emission, while its projection evolves in 3+1 spacetime with the passage of the imaginary dimension w.
+For present purposes let us consider the wavefunction of a massless particle such as a photon.
+During its U evolution the photon wavefunction remains confined to one location in Minkowski 4-space, defined by its null cone at the moment of emission, while its projection evolves in 3+1 spacetime with the passage of the imaginary dimension \boldsymbol{w} .
 From the transactional perspective, each U evolution constitutes a transaction between an emitter and an absorber on the same null cone.
 When a measurement occurs (the transaction is completed), the wavefunction is absorbed; it collapses to a particular eigenstate while relocating itself in Minkowski 4-space to the null cone defined by the event in physical spacetime, then proceeds to evolve on the new null cone.
 Accordingly, Figure 24 presents a picture opposite to the more fundamental picture in the 4-brane: U evolution occupies one location in Minkowski 4-space, whereas R evolution constitutes not just reducing but relocating the wavefunction in Minkowski 4-space.

 We come to a key point: a wavefunction cannot be relocated (moved) in Minkowski 4-space.
 Just as every light ray is inexorably confined to its light cone - it cannot exist off of it - the gravitational wavefunction is bound to its null cone and cannot exist off of it.
-It follows that the wavefunction passes out of existence to be reborn on a new null cone, defined by the location of the measurement (interaction) in 3+1 spacetime.
-At this moment when collapse occurs - when the absorbed wavefunction has passed out of existence while the emitted wavefunction has yet to come into being on its own null cone, perhaps far distant in Minkowski 4-space - the wavefunction has ceased to be.
+It follows that the wavefunction passes out of existence to be reborn on a new null cone defined by the location of the measurement (interaction) in 3+1 spacetime.
+At this moment when collapse occurs - when the absorbed wavefunction has passed out of existence while the emitted wavefunction has yet to come into being on its own null cone - the wavefunction has ceased to be.